CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: CASPER

 Formally, the ranking loss is defined as

 where $\mathcal{L}^{t}_{rank-IBN}$, $\mathcal{L}^{k}_{rank-IBN}$ are ranking losses for training token and keyphrase-based representation, respectively. $\mathcal{L}^{t}_{rank-IBN}$ is defined the same as in Eq. \ref{eq:SPLADE_ranking_loss}, where the negative documents include both in-batch and hard negatives.
-The former are essentially random negatives and are likely to be different from positive document in terms of fine-grained details and research concepts.
-The latter likely share similar research concepts , but are different from positive document in terms of fine-grained details.
-Since we want keyphrase-based representation to capture differences in research concepts, we define $\mathcal{L}^{k}_{rank-IBN}$ similar to $\mathcal{L}^{t}_{rank-IBN}$, but without utilizing the hard negative document in the demoninator
+In-batch negatives are essentially random negatives and are likely to be different from positive documents in terms of fine-grained details and research concepts.
+Hard negatives likely share similar research concepts but are different from positive documents in terms of fine-grained details.
+We define $\mathcal{L}^{k}_{rank-IBN}$ similar to $\mathcal{L}^{t}_{rank-IBN}$, but without the hard negative document in the denominator.
+The reason is that we want keyphrase-based representation to capture differences in research concepts.